-In addition to Efficiency Maine instant rebates, you may be eligible for additional financial incentives to offset the purchase price of an electric vehicle.
+In addition to Efficiency Maine instant rebates, you may be eligible for other financial incentives that could offset the purchase price of an electric vehicle and charging equipment.
 Click here to see which electric vehicles are eligible for an Efficiency Maine instant rebate.

 Federal Tax Credits